fredemmott/HTCC/docs/settings.md

 # Registry Settings

+**ALL SETTINGS ARE UNSUPPORTED AND NO HELP IS AVAILABLE** - they are documented primarily for my own reference, but may be useful for advanced users.

 All settings are in the registry, in `HKEY_LOCAL_MACHINE\SOFTWARE\Fred Emmott\HandTrackedCockpitClicking`; per-app overrides are in `HKEY_LOCAL_MACHINE\SOFTWARE\Fred Emmott\HandTrackedCockpitClicking\AppOverrides\EXECUTABLE_NAME.exe\`, e.g. `AppOverrides\DCS.exe\`

+Defaults are in [Config.h](https://github.com/fredemmott/HTCC/blob/master/src/lib/Config.h) and change between versions.

 ## OpenXR hand tracking wake/sleep/false clicks